-If the system encounters an unknown error from the digits collector or the RESTful service, exception handling can be implemented to ensure that calls can still be forwarded to the appropriate call queue.
+If the system encounters an unknown error from the digits collector or the RESTful service, exception handling can be implemented to make sure that calls can still be forwarded to the appropriate call queue.

-- 1. Select Add Error Handling. - 2.
+- 1. Click Add Error Handling. - 2.
 Set Error type to Unspecified, for unknown errors the system may encounter. - 3.
-Select New and create two actions: a call forward announcement followed by an action to route the call to the customer service call queue, as shown below.
-Make sure to select Create when finished.
+Click New and create two actions: a call forward announcement followed by an action to route the call to the customer service call queue, as shown below. - 4.
+Make sure to click Create when finished.